subodhchhabra/python-cheat-sheet/NumPy.md

 </br>

 ## Tricks <a name="tricks"></a>
-This is a growing list of examples
+This is a growing list of examples.
+Know a good trick?
+Let me know [here](twitter.com/JulianGaal) or fork it and create a pull request.

 "SQL WHERE trick", couldn't come up with a better title...
 ```python